Trump can only serve 4 more years. The reason why has a long and sordid history

 Reagan argued that it should be for future presidents only, not necessarily for him, but that didn't stop Republicans from fundraising off it and pushing the idea of repealing it.

-"Ronald Reagan is one of the greatest American presidents of all time, and I want to keep him on the job," read a fundraising email from Rep. Guy Vander Jagt, R-Mich., then chair of the National Republican Congressional Committee, which is responsible for trying to help elect Republicans to the House.
+"Ronald Reagan is one of the greatest American presidents of all time, and I want to keep him on the job," read a fundraising letter from Rep. Guy Vander Jagt, R-Mich., then chairperson of the National Republican Congressional Committee, which is responsible for trying to help elect Republicans to the House.

 Vander Jagt proposed a bill in 1986 to repeal it.
 "The 22nd Amendment is an insult to American voters, who are wise and well-informed," he said.